azoth-lang/azoth.language.reference/src/contracts.md

 **TODO:** is it really reasonable to preserve the prior state of arguments including self if they have been mutated.
 That may be an unreasonable cost.
 It may also require copying that isn't otherwise possible in the language.
 Perhaps this could be available only for copy types?
+Perhaps the answer is that the types resulting from `old(x)` must be `const` or `id`.
+The `old(x)` expression is evaluated before the function is called and then the rest of the expression is evaluated using the previously captured values.

 **TODO:** Eiffel makes `old` a unary operator with high precedence so the parens aren't needed.
 Then one would write `old self`.